KCErb/lucky-hasura-docker/README.md

 - Other SSL options like Let's Encrypt.
 - Add / improve monitoring swarm .... might need to take swarmprom in house.
 - Support for other orchestration options like Kubernetes.
-- Support for other sync options, for example, just editing directly in the container (VSCode makes this easy).

 I'm very open-minded about this and would love to see this project go in a better direction from this rudimentary little beginning.